Wire - Futuresonic, Manchester May 3rd 2008

 Anyway - The Wire show was amazing This is the first time they have played in many years, and their only UK date.
 Bruce Gilbert is not back with the band and has been replaced by a competent ( if rather stern looking) Margaret Fiedler McGinnis, who has played with both Laika and in PJ Harvey's backing band.

 The opening few numbers seemed rather hesitant and lacking power.
 The fact that Colin Newman was reading all the lyrics from a Mac Laptop on a stand in front of his was rather offputting.
 I know it has been a long time since the band's heyday, but surely he could manage to learn the lyrics in that time?!
+What was amazing was the way the music built it's own momentum, and after 30 minutes had a blinding, motoring energy.

 The simplicity of structure and sheer force of playing such simple songs gave the band real power.
 I don't know what Wire have been doing all these years, but they certainly haven't chilled out any!
 By the time they ended the main set the bass player was sweating profusely from under his woolly hat, and the Metronomic power of the drummer Robert 'Gotobed' was really something to see.